-Time4Learning is an online, student-paced learning system covering preschool through middle school.
+Time4Learning is an online, student-paced learning system covering preschool through high school.
 It is popular as a seventh grade homeschool curriculum, as an afterschool tutorial and as a summer study or enrichment program.

 For seventh graders, Time4Learning provides language arts, math, science and social studies.
 Students also get access to an online playground.

 This section provides a summary of the key seventh grade learning objectives for reading, language arts, and math.
 A more detailed description of each subject is provided below, including links with more information on the hundreds of learning activities.
 The seventh grade language arts and math curriculum correlate to state standards.

 Seventh grade is a year of highly visible progress in reading, writing and language arts.
 By the end of seventh grade language arts, students should:

 - Develop complex writing skills

 - Constructively critique their own and other’s writing

 - Apply punctuation, grammar, and syntax skills